ehatti0/ehatti0.github.io/_posts/2025-08-07-epsilon-calculi.md

 }
 $$

 A potential application: Skolemization is a well-understood way of eliminating $\exists$ quantifiers in automated theorem provers.
-I wonder if $\epsilon$ is a cleaner and/or more correct way of doing that?
+I wonder if $\epsilon$ is a cleaner and/or more correct way of doing that while also eliminating $\forall$ in the process?